WELCOME TO THEOLOGICAL PERSPECTIVES

 Documentation problems:

 The NT Scriptures clearly document that the first century Christians expected Christ to return in their generation.
 Is there evidence this occurred?
-Where deceased saints raised from the dead at the expected return of Christ in the first century as indicated in the letters to the Thessalonians and Corinthians?
+Were deceased saints raised from the dead at the expected return of Christ in the first century as indicated in the letters to the Thessalonians and Corinthians?
 What is the evidence they were given spiritual bodies and transported into the Kingdom of God in the heavenly realm.

 Some believe that narrative found in the letters to the Thessalonians and Corinthians teach that these first century Christians and their leadership believed and expected that those alive at the expected near at hand return of Christ would be changed from having physical bodies to having spiritual bodies.
 If this is the case, where is the evidence this occurred?
 Is there documentation of this having occurred?